ElfSundae/AVDemo/README.md

 *Note:* The sample requires at least one video asset in the Asset Library (Camera Roll) to use as the source media.
 It will automatically select the first one it finds.

+### AVAEMixerSample: Using AVAudioEngine for Playback, Mixing and Recording

+AVAEMixerSample demonstrates playback, recording and mixing using AVAudioEngine.

+* Uses AVAudioFile and AVAudioPCMBuffer objects with a AVAudioPlayerNode to play audio.
+* Creates an AVAudioSequencer to play MIDI files using the AVAudioUnitSampler instrument.
+* Illustrates one-to-many connections (AVAudioConnectionPoint) using the connect:toConnectionPoints: API.
+* Demonstrates connecting and applying effects using both the AVAudioUnitReverb and AVAudioUnitDistortion.
+* Captures mixed or processed audio to a file via a node tap.

 ### AVAutoWait: Using AVFoundation to play HTTP assets with minimal stalls

 This sample demonstrates how to use automatic waiting to deal with bandwidth limitations when playing HTTP live-streamed and progressive-download movies.
 This sample highlights what properties you should consider and how automatic waiting affects your user interface.